 3. A technical unit of qualified and experienced social that facilitate the safe reintegration of children into their families through robust procedures; and

-4. A community of practice for orphanage directors that have successfully moved away from orphanage care and are now working on community development and advocacy initiatives to prevent more children from entering into orphanage care.
+4. A community of practice for orphanage directors that have successfully moved away from orphanage care and are now working on community development, community awareness and advocacy initiatives to prevent more children from entering into orphanage care.

 Note: Visa and Mastercard only and gifts of $2 or more to World Relief Fund (an endorsed Deductible Gift Recipient Fund) are tax deductible.
 Please Contact ACC International Relief if you have any issues concerning this receipt at firstname.lastname@example.org.